domanskim20/job-situationship/playlist/README.md

-# 🎧 Job Situationship Soundtrack
+# 🎧 9 to 5 Situationship Soundtrack

 A 20-track rollercoaster for anyone navigating job vibes, career plot twists, or "emotionally unavailable" roles.